Optimal investment with insider information using Skorokhod & Russo-Vallois integration: Anticipative Portfolio Optimization (APO)

 We start from the given extreme points $B_0$ and $B_T$.
-Then, recursively, given two values $B(u)$ and $B(t)$, we simulate the value $B(s)$ (Glasserman,2003) for $0<u<s<t<T$.
+Then, recursively, given two values $B(u)$ and $B(t)$, we simulate the value $B(s)$ for $0<u<s<t<T$ as in \cite{glasserman2003monte}.
 The random vector $[B(u)B(s)B(t)]^T$ is Gaussian with mean vector and covariance matrix:

 Thus, the conditional distribution $(B(s)\mid B(u), B(t))$ is given by

 and we can simulate $B(s)$ through the expression

 where $Z\sim N(0,1)$.